 Chautauqua program from Salem, Oregon

 During the week of July 20-26, 1920 there was an event held in Salem called Chautauqua.
-Throughout this event were several speakers and entertainers that informed and entertained the audience.
-Some of the events that happened during the week were several men talking about experiences in WWI, the effect of women working in the Reconstruction efforts after the Civil War, celestial mechanics, Ida Tarbell’s view of the United States at the Peace Conference, Jaroslav Cimera and his Czecho-Slovak band, Mary Adel Hays preforming a recital, and an American that experienced many events of the Russian Revolution for himself.
+Throughout this event were several speakers and entertainers that informed and entertained the large audience.
+Some of the events that happened during the week were several men talking about their experiences during WWI, the effect of women working in the Reconstruction efforts after the Civil War, celestial mechanics, Ida Tarbell’s view of the United States at the Peace Conference, Jaroslav Cimera and his Czecho-Slovak band, Mary Adel Hays preforming a recital, and an American that experienced many events of the Russian Revolution for himself.